-Satellogic may redeem your Public Warrants prior to their exercise at a time that is disadvantageous to you, thereby significantly impairing the value of such warrants.
+Satellogic may redeem the Public Warrants prior to their exercise at a time that is disadvantageous to a holder thereof, thereby significantly impairing the value of such warrants.
 Satellogic will have the ability to redeem outstanding Public Warrants at any time after they become exercisable and prior to their expiration, at a price of \$0.01 per warrant, provided that the closing price of the Class A Ordinary Shares equals or exceeds \$13.50 per share (as adjusted for share sub-divisions, share capitalizations, reorganizations, recapitalizations and the like) for any 20 Trading Days within a 30 Trading Day period ending on the third Trading Day prior to the date on which a notice of redemption is sent to the warrant holders.
-Satellogic will not redeem the warrants as described above unless a registration statement under the Securities Act covering the Class A Ordinary Shares issuable upon exercise of such warrants is effective and a current prospectus relating to those Class A Ordinary Shares is available throughout the 30-day redemption period.
+Satellogic will not redeem the warrants as described above unless a registration statement under the Securities Act covering the Class A Ordinary Shares issuable upon exercise of such warrants is effective and a current registration statement relating to those Class A Ordinary Shares is available throughout the 30-day redemption period.
 If and when the Public Warrants become redeemable by Satellogic, if Satellogic has elected to require the exercise of Public Warrants on a cashless basis, Satellogic will not redeem the warrants as described above if the issuance of Class A Ordinary Shares upon exercise of Public Warrants is not exempt from registration or qualification under applicable state securities laws or Satellogic is unable to effect such registration or qualification.
-Redemption of the outstanding Public Warrants could force you (i) to exercise your Public Warrants and pay the exercise price therefor at a time when it may be disadvantageous for you to do so, (ii) to sell your Public Warrants at the time the outstanding Public Warrants are called for redemption, is likely to be substantially less than the market value of your Public Warrants.
-The closing price for the Class A Ordinary Shares as of April 4, 2022 was \$9.25 and has never exceeded the \$13.50 threshold that would trigger the right to redeem the
+Redemption of the outstanding Public Warrants could force a holder (i) to exercise its Public Warrants and pay the exercise price therefor at a time when it may be disadvantageous for such holder to do so, (ii) to sell its Public Warrants at the then-current market price when the holder might otherwise wish to hold its Public Warrants, or (iii) to accept the nominal redemption price which, at the time the outstanding Public Warrants are called for redemption, is likely to be substantially less than the market value of

-The market price of the Company's securities, may decline.
+The market price of the Company's securities may decline.

-Fluctuations in the price of the Company's securities could contribute to the loss of all or part of your investment.
+Fluctuations in the price of the Company's securities could contribute to the loss of all or part of a shareholder's investment.
 Currently, the public market for the Company's securities is nascent.
 As an active market for the Company's securities develops, the trading price of the Company's securities could be volatile and subject to wide fluctuations in response to various factors, some of which are beyond the Company's control.
-Any of the factors listed below could have a material adverse effect on your investment in the Company's securities and the Company's securities may trade at prices significantly below the price you paid for them.
-In such circumstances, the trading price of the Company's securities may not recover and may experience a further decline
+Any of the factors listed below could have a material adverse effect on an investment in the Company's securities and the Company's securities may trade at prices significantly below the price paid for them.
+In such circumstances, the trading price of the Company's securities may not recover and may experience a further decline.